Fairfield University: Main campus

+The university's provost and president's offices are in Bellarmine Hall, which also features Fairfield's art museum.

-Fairfield's 200 acre campus consists of 35 buildings anchored by the three manor homes of the original estates: Bellarmine Hall (1921), formerly the Lashar's 'Hearthstone Hall', renamed to honor Saint Robert Bellarmine, S.J; McAuliffe Hall (1896), originally O.G.
-Jennings' 'Mailands', renamed for Bishop Maurice F. McAuliffe, who sanctioned the creation of Fairfield University; and David J. Dolan House, Lawrence Jenning's 'Larribee', dedicated to honor the uncle of Charles F. Dolan who made the 1989 acquisition of Dolan Campus possible.
+Fairfield's 200 acre campus consists of 35 buildings anchored by the three manor homes of the original estates: Bellarmine Hall (1921), formerly the Lashar's 'Hearthstone Hall', renamed to honor Robert Bellarmine, a Jesuit saint; McAuliffe Hall (1896), originally O.G.
+Jennings' 'Mailands', renamed for Bishop Maurice F. McAuliffe, who sanctioned the creation of Fairfield University; and David J. Dolan House, Lawrence Jenning's "Larribee", dedicated to honor the uncle of Charles F. Dolan who made the 1989 acquisition of Dolan Campus possible.

-Bellarmine Hall, the main administration building on campus, is named in honor of Saint Robert Bellarmine, S.J.
-Many of the classrooms and residence halls on the campus are named in honor of Jesuit priests.
-Behind each building name is a story of a Jesuit priest who was an exemplar of the Jesuit mission and their pursuit of educational and intellectual contributions, human rights, and social justice.
+Bellarmine Hall, the main administration building on campus, is named in honor of Robert Bellarmine.
+Many of the classrooms and residence halls on the campus are also named in honor of Jesuit priests.

 The Barone Campus Center (named in honor of university Provost and Chemistry Professor Dr. John Barone), is the home for student life including the Tully Dining Commons, the Oak Room, the Main Dining Hall, offices for FUSA, StagCard, WVOF, Residence Life, and Student Affairs.